akshay-r13/watson_integration/README.md

 # Hasura - Watson Natural Language Classifier and Sentiment Analysis

 Watson natural language processing to analyze semantic features of any text.
 Provide plain text, HTML, or a public URL, and Natural Language Understanding returns results for the features you specify.
-We are using Hasura Platform to host the project on the cloud
+We are using Hasura Platform to host the project on the cloud.

 ## Documents

 * **React Native** - [React Native README.md](https://github.com/AkshayRaman97/watson_integration/blob/master/React-Native/README.md)
 * **React JS** - [React JS README.md](https://github.com/AkshayRaman97/watson_integration/blob/master/microservices/web/app/README.md)
+- **To test the project on web browser -** [https://web.quantifier67.hasura-app.io/](https://web.quantifier67.hasura-app.io/)

 ## Setting up your hasura cluster

+In order to host our project on the cloud for everyone to see we'll use the `hasura` platform.
 Follow the instructions in this section to setup a cluster to which you can push your project folder.

 ### Install `hasura-cli`.